-3.1.
-Development of via-hole dimensions at different droplet ejection frequencies (f)
+3.1 Development of via hole dimensions at different droplet ejection frequencies (f)

-The concentration of the polymer/solvent solution used in these experiments was 11.3 wt%, resulting in a polymer layer thickness of approximately $1.27 \,\mu$ m.
-The jetting parameters were $t{\text{rise}} = t{\text{fall}} = 3 \,\mu\text{s}$, $t{\text{dwell}} = 35 \,\mu\text{s}$ and $U{\text{dwell}} = 24 \,\text{V}$, resulting in a droplet diameter of approximately 40 μ m, which equates to a droplet volume of 31.4 pl.
-It is known that the droplet diameter is usually approximately the size of the nozzle diameter; however, it has been reported that jetting parameters can influence the diameter of the jetted droplet [26, 27].
+The concentration of the polymer/solvent solution used in these experiments was 11.3wt.%, resulting in a polymer layer thickness of approximately 1.27μ m.
+The jetting parameters were $t{rise}=t{fall}=3\mu$ s, $t{dwell}=35\mu$ s and $U{dwell}=24$ V, resulting in a droplet diameter of approximately 40 μ m, which equates to a droplet volume of 31.4pl.
+It is known that the droplet diameter is usually approximately the size of the nozzle diameter; however it has been reported that jetting parameters can influence the diameter of the jetted droplet [26, 27].
 The smaller droplet diameter compared with the nozzle achieved here is attributed to the absence of satellite tails behind the main drop, which usually merge into the main drop and enlarge its volume.
 Due to the Newtonian behaviour of ethanol, fine tuning of the waveform eliminates the satellite formation.
-The dispensing frequency was varied between 1 Hz and 50 Hz, and for each frequency, 23 via-holes were produced.
-The first 20 via-holes were created by 1-20 drops, respectively, and the last three were produced by 30, 40 and 50 drops, respectively.
+The dispensing frequency was varied between 1Hz and 50Hz, and for each frequency, 23 via holes were produced by 30, 40 and 50 drops respectively.
 Printing using such a pattern gives a detailed picture of the development of diameter versus the number of drops dispensed during the initial stages while avoiding unnecessary repetition for larger numbers of droplets.
 All experiments were carried out in the ambient atmosphere.